flash62au/WiTcontroller/README.md

 To use these custom menu commands on additional buttons you assign the button the value ``CUSTOM_MENU_SELECT_1`` to ``CUSTOM_MENU_SELECT_11``.
 (See the example above.)

 Note: The definition of the command and what you assign to the additional button are different.
+Note: Custom menu commands are fully disabled in guest mode.

 <hr style="height: 1px;">